fhcflx/ciencia-medica/_posts/2025-10-06-nobel-fisiologia-medicina-2025.en.md

 Transplantation: Treg-based therapies (Treg infusion, protocols to expand them) are being tested to reduce rejection and decrease the use of broad-spectrum immunosuppressants.

-Emerging therapeutics: approaches include ex vivo expansion of Tregs, engineering Tregs with specific receptors (CAR-Tregs), and drugs that modulate key pathways (low-dose IL-2 to favor Tregs).
+Emerging therapeutics: approaches include ex vivo expansion of Tregs, engineering Tregs with specific receptors (CAR-Tregs{% include car-treg-en.html %}), and drugs that modulate key pathways (low-dose IL-2 to favor Tregs).

 ![How harmful T cells are eliminated](https://www.nobelprize.org/uploads/2025/10/popular-medicineprize2025-figure3.jpg)